 This garden, designed by architect Eduardo Souto Moura, was intentionally placed on a platform on wheels.
-Whenever the square is hosting an event where a lot of people are expected to attend, the garden can be moved to one side to free up space and be wheeled back into its spot when the event is over.
+Whenever the square is hosting an event where many people are expected, the garden can be moved to one side to free up space and be wheeled back into its spot when the event is over.

-Maia’s commitment to sustainability could be summed up in this word and the 11 years in a row being awarded the EcoXXI – an award that is given specifically to cities in Europe committed to sustainability.
+Maia’s commitment to sustainability could be summed up in this word and the 11 years in a row being awarded the EcoXXI.
+This award acknowledges the cities in Europe committed to sustainability.

-The environmental complex at Quinta da Gruta serves as both a place for children to learn more about Maia’s biodiversity and for locals to have their little plot of land to grow vegetables, flowers, herbs, and fruits.
+The environmental complex at Quinta da Gruta serves as both a place for children to learn more about Maia’s biodiversity and locals having their little plot of land to grow vegetables, flowers, herbs, and fruits.
 Farming here has quickly become a habit, a hobby, and a topic of conversation among locals.

-Parque de Avioso, a 30-hectare (around 74 acres) urban park, is within easy reach for the local population by car or public transportation.
-The park is currently undergoing a reforestation project to replace so-called invasive species (like pine trees and eucalyptus) with endemic ones (like oaks and cork oaks) and it has quickly become one of the locals’ favorite spots for family picnics and outdoor activities.
+Parque de Avioso, a 30-hectare urban park, is within easy reach for the local population by car or public transportation.
+The park is currently undergoing a reforestation project to replace so-called invasive species (like pine trees and eucalyptus) with endemic ones (like oaks and cork oaks).
+It has quickly become one of the locals’ favorite spots for family picnics and outdoor activities.

 Other activities in the weekend

-All the animals at the zoo were born in captivity and are used to being around humans (like Asha in the photo, the female tiger born at the Maia zoo, Nico, the male sea lion born in the Vasco da Gama aquarium in Lisbon, and the lion, spared from continuing his life performing at a circus).
+All the animals at the zoo were born in captivity and are used to being around humans.
+Like Asha in the photo, the female tiger born at the Maia zoo, Nico, the male sea lion born in the Vasco da Gama aquarium in Lisbon, and the lion, rescued from a life performing at a circus.

 Where to eat and drink

-Let’s get to the really interesting part of this trip!
+Let’s get to the exciting part of this trip!